michael-milette/moodle-filter_filtercodes/README.md

 * If Manager (minimum): {ifminmanager}You are a manager or administrator.{/ifminmanager}
 * If Admin [{ifadmin}]You are an administrator.[{/ifadmin}]: {ifadmin}You are an administrator.{/ifadmin}
 * If Developer [{ifdev}]You are an administrator with debugging set to developer mode.[{/ifdev}]: {ifdev}You are an administrator.{/ifdev}
+* If user has a parent custom role [{ifcustomrole parent}]You have a parent custom role in this context[{/ifcustomrole}]: {ifcustomrole parent}You have a parent custom role in this context{/ifcustomrole}.
+* If user does not have a parent custom role [{ifnotcustomrole parent}]You do not have a parent custom role in this context[{/ifnotcustomrole}]: {ifnotcustomrole parent}You do not have a parent custom role in this context{/ifnotcustomrole}.
 * If on Home page: {ifhome}You are on the Home Front page.{/ifhome}
 * If on Dashboard [{ifdashboard}]You are on the Home Front page.[{/ifdashboard}]: {ifdashboard}You are on the Home Front page.{/ifdashboard}
 * If in a course [{ifincourse}]Yes[{/ifincourse}]? {ifincourse}Yes{/ifincourse}